ksenia312/nearby_service/README.md

 The plugin supports sending text messages and files.
 With it, you can easily create any kind of information sharing application **without Internet connection**.

-The package does not support communication between Android and IOS devices, the connection is available for **Android-Android** and **IOS-IOS** relations.
+The package does not support communication between Android and IOS/macOS (Darwin) devices, the connection is available for **Android-Android** and **Darwin-Darwin** relations.

 Your feedback and suggestions would be greatly appreciated!
 [You can leave your opinion here](https://forms.gle/FbAtW2dG5RYCxb1DA)